Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 Similar to creating a new "blank" proc with `Proc[S]` (aka `Proc.apply[S]`), a new empty grapheme is created with `Grapheme[S]` (aka `Grapheme.apply[S]`).
 We stored a combination of time values and pitches in the `pitches` sequence.
-In Scala, you can create ad-hoc records or _tuples_ by putting together comma separated values in parenthesis.
+In Scala, you can create ad-hoc records or _tuples_ by putting together comma separated values in parentheses.
 So `(a, b)` is a tuple of arity two, its class is actually `Tuple2` with the type parameters corresponding to the types of the first and second tuple element, respectively.
 So `(0, 78)`, containing two integer numbers, is of type `Tuple2[Int, Int]`.
-To tranfer those values into the grapheme, we iterate over the sequence, this is done with the `foreach` method which corresponds with `do` in SuperCollider's collections, although we don't automatically get an extra index counter argument.
+To transfer those values into the grapheme, we iterate over the sequence, this is done with the `foreach` method which corresponds with `do` in SuperCollider's collections, although we don't automatically get an extra index counter argument.
 The `{ case (beat, pch) => ... }` way of writing a lambda is special in Scala in that we use _pattern matching_.
 A function literal in Scala can be written with a list of `case` statements, each of which checks the function's input